Public art: Online documentation

 Online databases of local and regional public art emerged in the 1990s and 2000s in tandem with the development of web-based data.
 Online public art databases can be general or selective (limited to sculptures or murals), and they can be governmental, quasi-governmental, or independent.
 Some online databases, such as the Smithsonian American Art Museum's Archives of American Art.
 It currently holds over six thousand works in its database.

-There are dozens of non-government organizations and educational institutions that maintain online public art databases of public artworks covering numerous areas, including the National Endowment for the Arts, WESTAF, Public Art Fund, Creative Time, and others.
+Dozens of non-government organizations and educational institutions maintain online public art databases of public artworks covering numerous areas, including the National Endowment for the Arts, WESTAF, Public Art Fund, Creative Time, and others.
 Public Art Online, maintains a database of public art works, essays and case studies, with a focus on the UK.
 The Institute for Public Art, based in the UK, maintains information about public art on six continents.

 The WikiProject Public art project began in 2009 and strove to document public art around the globe.
 While this project received initial attention from the academic community, it mainly relied on temporary student contributions.
 Its status is currently unknown.